 2) Money!
 Sponsors!
 Contracts!
-This is stopping the flow of charisma – a top driver can’t behave in a way as if he doesn’t care about what his actions may do to the sponsorship deals.
+This is stopping the flow of charisma.
+A top driver can’t behave in a way as if he doesn’t care about what his actions may do to the sponsorship deals.
 No freedom of choice means no charm.

 3) Most modern sportsmen are conventional family men with a steady sport performance and an even steadier character, living on “training-race-home” mode.
-And that’s great, absolutely nothing wrong with that, but the fans definitely need a contrast, a certain opposition.
+And that’s great, there’s absolutely nothing wrong with that, but the fans definitely need a contrast, a certain opposition.
 And what would that be?
 Cocky, stupid, flashy, egocentric wannabe-legends, who are mostly interesting for themselves and their mothers.

 If a current driver would do something out of the ordinary, a giant storm of angry Tweets and blog posts would read “he can’t do that”!
 Of course he can, HIS ONLY JOB IS TO RACE!
-He shouldn’t be a good example for kids, he definitely shouldn’t be a successful product of marketing nor should he ever try to become “F1’s Next Top Model” (I’m sure a project like that is on the way).
+He shouldn’t be a good example for kids, he definitely shouldn’t be a successful product of marketing, nor should he ever try to become “F1’s Next Top Model” (I’m sure a project like that is on the way).

-Why wasn’t anyone so angry with Amy Winehouse when she did all those drugs, got into various fights or talked absolute trash at press conferences?
+Why wasn’t anyone so angry with Amy Winehouse when she did all those drugs, got into various fights, or talked absolute trash at press conferences?
 Because when Amy got on stage, she was brilliant, and that’s what matters.
 So why can’t we let racers be racers?
-We’ve turned racers into drivers and it’s about time we let them be themselves again.
+We’ve turned racers into drivers, and it’s about time we let them be themselves again.

 Imagine the amount of attention and the ginormous number of new fans Formula 1 would get if there was at least one new racer who was… interesting.
 And he (or she) wouldn’t have to do anything spectacular at first, let’s begin by not starting every interview answer with “I’m very much looking forward to the race” and not ending every public announcement with “I was training hard and I did my best”.
 For this to happen, the general public and the media professionals in Formula 1 have to be looking for interesting people, and we seem to only want more noise from the cars.

 All we can hope for today is a Formula 1 driver being media-friendly, that’s the maximum.
 It’s proving to be not enough, and there might be no other way to stop the growing isolation of the sport than finding new ways to use our platforms wisely.
-Yes, we need to have solid content in order to use those platforms to the fullest, but we have to be ready for that content, and, most importantly, we have to show that this is the type of content we really love.
+Yes, we need to have solid content in order to use those platforms to the fullest, but we have to be ready for that content, and most importantly, we have to show that this is the type of content we really need.